kubeshop/testkube/docs/contributing.md

 If you're new in Open-source community there is nice guide how to start contributing to projects: https://github.com/firstcontributions/first-contributions

-Checkout [development page](/kubtest/development) for more details about how to develop and run kubtest on your machine.
+Checkout [development page](/testkube/development) for more details about how to develop and run testkube on your machine.

-## General guidance for contributing to kubtest project
+## General guidance for contributing to testkube project

-You're very welcome to help in kubtest development 🔥, there is a lot of incoming work to do :).
+You're very welcome to help in testkube development 🔥, there is a lot of incoming work to do :).

-We're trying hard to limit technical debt from the beginning so we defined simple rules when putting some code into kubtest repo.
+We're trying hard to limit technical debt from the beginning so we defined simple rules when putting some code into testkube repo.

 ### For golang based components